OmarElSiwy/mEEting/README.md

 3. Connect your Android or iOS device to test the app, or use an emulator/simulator for testing.

-4. Start exploring the world of Electrical Engineering with mEEting!
+4. Start exploring the world of Electrical Engineering with <span style="font-weight: bold;">mEEting</span>!

 ---